dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_Getting Started with NRSDK.md

 ### 2. Creating a Unity Project

-We’re going to create a new Unity project and integrate NRSDK later on.
+We’re going to create a new Unity project and integrate XREAL SDK later on.
 To create a new Unity project:

 - Open Unity Hub and create a new 3D project.

-- Import NRSDK for Unity
+- Import XREAL SDK for Unity

   - Select `Assets>Import Package>Custom` Package.